 Craig Keener is a professor of New Testament at Asbury Theological Seminary in Wilmore, Kentucky.
 He co-authored an article on the Nation of Islam for A Guide to New Religious Movements.
 He is an ordained minister in the African Methodist Episcopal Church.

-Erin Prophet is an assistant professor in the religion department at the University of Florida.
-She studies cults and new religious movements.
+Erin Prophet is a lecturer in the religion department at the University of Florida.
+She studies cults and New Religious Movements.